-Next up, wrapping insulation around the central air coil.
+Next up, wrap insulation around the central air coil.
 Easy enough, but first I had to saw away an old tree stump that’d grown fused to the line.
 Now that’s a good workout, especially when you’re trying to avoid sawing through copper lines carrying Freon.
 The tubing was six bucks, and the job took another 20 minutes.
 No big deal…

 About 20 more minutes and I wrapped that chore up too.
 Rental C took an hour, all told.
 Not bad.

 Now I’m getting hungry and I have to pee.
 But there’s no rest for the weary landlord.
 It’s already 11:30 and I’ve invested more than two hours to get to the halfway mark.
 Fortunately, Rental A doesn’t have any repairs needed.
 Just a bunch of weed trees to clip away.

 This last segment of the post on landlord responsibilities is reserved for Rental B. This particular rental has a special place in my heart.
 It’s the unit we bought only six months after Rental A.

 See, it wasn’t enough that we were already in debt by using our home equity line of credit for Rental A’s down payment.
 Nope.
-THIS guy had the nerve to take out a second stack of bills from his 401K for down-payment on yet another rental.
+This guy had the nerve to take out a second stack of bills from his 401K for a down-payment on yet another rental.
 Now, I wouldn’t recommend that to everyone.
-I saw a low risk, high return opportunity, and went for it.
+I saw a low-risk, high-return opportunity, and went for it.

 Rental B was purchased in 2013, right around the time the local housing market was showing signs of emerging recovery.
 No more short sales or foreclosures to be had.
 Just lower-priced houses.